THE AZORES SERIES, DAY 3

 A PERSONAL PHOTOGRAPHER MIGHT NOW BECOME A HABIT

-“Probably some basic shit” I thought.
+“Probably some basic shit,” I thought.
 That was until I checked the reviews and then their IG profile.
-Not wanting to waste any time, I sent an email requesting a sunrise to sunset photography tour, a long ass day but my list of things to do had just trebled and I needed all the time I could.
+Not wanting to waste any time, I sent an email requesting a sunrise-to-sunset photography tour.
+It was going to be a long-ass day, but my list of things to do had just tripled, and I needed all the time I could.

 DAILY INFO….